-Prepare with Water
+Prepare with water

 Water can be resourceful in other ways as well.
-Dr. Nold recommends “If possible to wet your clothing or put a wet blanket over yourself.
+Nold recommends “If possible to wet your clothing or put a wet blanket over yourself.
 Additionally, it is possible to breathe through a moist cloth.
 Pets are very sensitive to natural disasters and may act strangely before you are aware of the reason why.
 I don’t advise trying to hold a wet cloth over their mouth, as they would be very scared.
 You could be bitten or scratched or they could attempt to run away or hide.”

 Wildfire season and pet safety: the real effects of a wildfire